kikcar/portfolio-carlos/Markowitz with 70k assets/README.md

-###  Solving the Markowitx frontier using 70k investment funds
+###  Solving the Markowitz frontier using 70k investment funds

  The objective of this project is to solve the markowitz frontier with 70k funds and get a code capable of solving it under 24h of execution.
 We won't be using any AI, ML, nor optimization techniques.